-The average age for patients undergoing ACLR was 29.
+The average age for patients undergoing ACLR was 30.
 This reflects the increase in ACLR surgery in the older age group.
-Around 19% of patients who underwent ACLR surgery were over the age of 40.
+Around 15% of patients who underwent ACLR surgery were over the age of 40.
 This could be attributed to the increased sports participation in this age group with patients performing high level-athletic activities longer in life that predisposes them to ACL injury.
-Figure (1) demonstrates the number of patients who had ACLR surgery in different age groups.
-Figure (2) demonstrate the number of patients who had non-operative or surgical treatment in relation to their age groups.
+Figure (2) demonstrates the number of patients who had ACLR surgery in different age groups.

-Figure 1: Number of patients who underwent primary ACLR according to their age at time of surgery in 2015
+Figure 2: Number of patients who underwent primary ACLR according to their age at time of surgery in 2016